swampcoin/bwrgocoin/README.md

-New World Order (NWO) Currency
+New World Order (BWRGO) Currency
 =====================================

-NWO is a digital currency building up a global community to be united against the inflationary nature of all world Fiat currency.
-As governments print an infinite amount of dollars, euros etc., NWO remains finite and predicable.
-NWO is superior to fiat and traditional banks by:
+BWRGO is a digital currency building up a global community to be united against the inflationary nature of all world Fiat currency.
+As governments print an infinite amount of dollars, euros etc., BWRGO remains finite and predicable.
+BWRGO is superior to fiat and traditional banks by:
 - Tiered masternodes to support consensus by the people (1k, 3k, and 5k levels)
 - Staking to earn exponentionally more retun on your money than traditional banks
 - Instant send and recieve funds globally without boarders or middle men